gmzabos/howto/blockchain/stellar/STELLAR_issue_asset.md

 - Create an DISTRIBUTOR account: Click again on `Generate keypair`, also note down the second set of values for `Public Key` & `Secret Key`
 - Make sure you have noted both values for each account.
 Do not *ever* hand out the `Secret Key` to anyone else!

-## Fund ISSUER and DISTRIBUTOR accounts
+## Howto - fund ISSUER and DISTRIBUTOR accounts

 - Activate the ISSUER account by sending 2 XLM to it through your Stellar wallet.
 Use the `Public Key` (ISSUER) as recipient.
 - Activate the DISTRIBUTOR account by sending 3 XLM to it through your Stellar wallet.
 Use the `Public Key` (DISTRIBUTOR) as recipient.
 - Give it a few seconds, then check both accounts on [stellar.expert](https://stellar.expert/explorer/public){:target="_blank"}.
 Both accounts should be active and present the amount of XLM, which you just transfered.
 Go on with...

-## Establish trustline from DISTRIBUTOR to ISSUER
+## Howto - establish trustline from DISTRIBUTOR to ISSUER

 - Access Stellar [Laboratory](https://laboratory.stellar.org/){:target="_blank"}.
 Select "public" on the top right corner.
 - Select `Build Transaction`, paste the `Public Key` (DISTRIBUTOR) into the `Source Account` field